When using Direct Access; it is best practice to harden your Direct access server.

 Here you can see a technical design (figure 1) how it will look like when were are done.

 DirectAccess depends on Network Location services to check if the computer is on-premise or not, so the NLS service is a critical part of your DirectAccess Setup.
 Microsoft discourages to install this role on the same server as DA itself.
+Also don't install this NLS role on an intranet web server, but use a dedicated server for this.

 The Citrix NetScaler can do this for you; just go to this website.
 Richard Hicks explained it very well how to do this, so I won't type it for you.